@ BAM & Jacob Burns Film Center

 Guests of this year’s festival include directors Monica Lăzurean-Gorgan, Ivana Mladenović, Paul Negoescu, Mona Nicoară, Adina Pintilie, Alexandru Solomon, and director of photography Ana Drăghici.
 Special guest of the festival is Ada Solomon, producer of no less than ten films in this year’s lineup, including all films of director in focus Radu Jude, with whom she developed a strong creative collaboration.

-Full program and program details below or in the festival brochure.
+Full program and film details are included below and are also available in the festival brochure.

 Read More ⟶

 Lead support for the 2018 edition is provided by The Trust for Mutual Understanding, the Romanian National Film Center, the Filmmakers Union of Romania, Blue Heron Foundation, and The Lark, along with numerous individual donors.